 let slice = &a[1..3];

 This slice has the type &[i32].
-It works the exact same way as string slices do, by storing a reference to the first element and a length.
+It works the same way as string slices do, by storing a reference to the first element and a length.
 You’ll use this kind of slice for all sorts of other collections.
-We’ll discuss these in detail when we talk about vectors in Chapter 8.
+We’ll discuss these collections in detail when we talk about vectors in Chapter 8.

-PROD: Check
+PROD: Check xref

 Summary

 The concepts of ownership, borrowing, and slices are what ensure memory safety in Rust programs at compile time.
-Rust is a language that gives you control over your memory usage like other systems programming languages, but having the owner of data automatically clean up that data when the owner goes out of scope means you don’t have to write and debug extra code to get this control.
+The Rust language gives you control over your memory usage like other systems programming languages, but having the owner of data automatically clean up that data when the owner goes out of scope means you don’t have to write and debug extra code to get this control.

-Ownership affects how lots of other parts of Rust work, so we will be talking about these concepts further throughout the rest of the book.
-Let’s move on to the next chapter where we’ll look at grouping pieces of data together in a struct.
+Ownership affects how lots of other parts of Rust work, so we’ll talk about these concepts further throughout the rest of the book.
+Let’s move on to the next chapter and look at grouping pieces of data together in a struct.